benmoran56/esper/README.rst

 * Entities

 Entities are simple integer IDs (1, 2, 3, 4, etc.).
 They are "created", but they are not used directly.
-Merely, they are used as index IDs in the internal Component database, for all Components that are assigned to them.
+They are simply used as index IDs in the internal Component database, for all Components that are assigned to them.
 Think of them as Component collection IDs.